 It’s a good book but not an easy book to read, and I put that in the review, along with other things.
 I highlighted some things about the book that were positive, and off I went.
 I even sent him the link to the review so he could see it.

 I was… stunned.
 I’ve never had anyone hate a good review before.
 And this is someone who’s seen my writing style, being an early subscriber to my business newsletter.
 We’ve met in public and I’ve asked him to speak to groups of mine.
 Frankly, I guess I thought we had a better relationship than we did I suppose.

 What did I do?
 I wrote him back, trying to express that it was written with a positive bent in mind but that I felt it was truthful.
 I said that I’d never intentionally hurt him and that he should know that as I’ve promoted him to multiple people over the years.
-I also said that the post would stand, period.
+I also said that the post would stand.
 His response back didn’t quite like that; so be it.

 Writing is an interesting venture.
 You find that there are people who like what you do and people who don’t.
 It’s pretty universal when you think about it; as much as I love the Harry Potter books there are lots of people who hate them and the way they’re written.
 For that matter there are lots of people who hate Harry Potter that have never picked up a book or seen a movie; that’s pretty hypocritical but what can you do.
-Sometimes it feels like the lyrics from a Fred Knoblock song (I bet that takes some people back lol)
+Sometimes it feels like the lyrics from a Fred Knoblock song (I bet that takes some people back lol).

-Although we write our blogs to share our thoughts with others on a myriad of topics, when all is said and done the first person you have to please is yourself.
-Did you say what you meant to say and did you say it the best way you could?
+Although we write our blogs and articles to share our thoughts with others on a myriad of topics, when all is said and done the first person you have to please is yourself.
+Did you say what you meant to say, and did you say it the best way you could?

 Truth be told, the only way you ever know if someone else likes what you’ve written is if they comment on it.
 Traffic means nothing because you never know if people actually read it or showed up accidentally through a search and bolted after the first couple of lines.
-So, if you’re writing to please others, get that thought out of your mind.
+If you’re writing to please others, get that thought out of your mind.

 Take a breath, smile, laugh and enjoy life.
 And if whatever it is you do, whether it’s writing or working or playing poker, please yourself. 🙂